yuanyan/ming/README.md

 ## Modulejs

-Modulejs a high-productivity JavaScript solution that integrates jQuery and modules you need for modern web application development.
+Modulejs a high-productivity JavaScript solution that integrates jQuery and micro modules you need for modern web application development.

 ### Solution Features
 * Development based on ES5